Description

 -

-data: A data frame or character vector containing the text to search. -
+data: Data frame or character vector containing the text to search. -

-regex_table: A regex lookup table with at least one pattern column.
+regex_table: Regex lookup table with at least one pattern column.

 Optional Parameters